MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 > **Objective**
 >
-> Great news\!
-The DNR invited us to help put on a statewide loon
+> Great news.
+The DNR has invited us to help put on a statewide loon
 > survey.
 There will be 3 survey locations: Bemidji, Minneapolis, and
 > Ely.
-Good luck.
+Good luck!

 <br>